Compute

 Run the crontab -e command to compile a crontab expression so that the backup command is executed periodically.

-In the following example, the local backup task of the cluster is executed at 16:40 every day.
+Run the following command to execute the periodic local backup of the cluster at 16:40 every day:

 40 16 * * * /root/cluster/ucs-ctl backup cluster-redhat --path /root/cluster/backup --type local